Vormamim/8TAS7/Student_feedback.md

 The core game logic and structure are solid - these were straightforward fixes that didn't impact the overall gameplay design.
 The use of narrative was exceptional and the colour changes were a nice touch.
 Comments were clear and the code was well-structured.
 However the commentss could be improved by providing more detail on the purpose of each function and variable.

+## phoebe greenwood, matilda Jackson, amelia rutherford

+Excellent modular design
+The typewriter effect function creates engaging text output

+Functions have clear single responsibilities

+Code ran without any errors

+Control Flow
+Strong use of while loops for input validation
+Good nested if-else structures for decision branching Effective use of break statements to control game flow

+Input/Output
+Robust input handling with .strip() and .lower() for consistency Creative use of typewriter_print() for text display Clear prompts for user input

+Variables & Data Types
+Good use of descriptive variable names (sandwichforbarb, lighthouseentry) Appropriate use of strings and booleans
+Simple but effective list usage (listforpack)

+Narrative & User Experience
+Engaging storyline with Barbie theme
+Multiple story branches based on user choices
+Good pacing with clear_screen() and time.sleep()
+Creative narrative twists and dark humor elements

+Error Handling
+Input validation loops ensure valid responses
+Help system available for user guidance
+Quit functionality implemented

+Areas for Enhancement:

+Comments
+More inline comments explaining complex logic
+Section headers could be more consistent

+Structure
+Some repeated code could be consolidated into functions Long text strings could be stored separately
+Main game loop could be more structured

+Variables
+Some variables could have more consistent naming conventions Some unused variables (listforpack)

+Control Flow
+Some nested if statements could be simplified
+Break statements could be more consistently used
+Some redundant condition checks